monosans/aiopywttr/README.md

 ## Documentation

-There is no documentation, just follow the code completion in your IDE.
+There is no documentation, just follow the example and code completion in your IDE.

-For an example of type annotations, see `pywttr-models` [README.md](https://github.com/monosans/pywttr-models#usage-for-type-annotation).
+All types of objects returned by the wttr.in API are in the `aiopywttr.models` package.

 ## Recommended IDEs